Skip to main content

 Fully Qualified Domain Name (FQDN)

 Each Cortex tenant is assigned a unique host and domain name combination known as the Fully Qualified Domain Name (FQDN).
 When generating the API Key and Key ID, a FQDN is assigned.
-For more information, refer to Get Started with Cortex XDR APIs from Palo Alto's documentation.
+For more information, refer to Get Started with Cortex XDR APIs.

 Permission Requirements